redhat-cop/devspaces-images/README.md

 ## Developer-optimized container images using CEkit

 [CEkit](https://cekit.io) is a modular, YAML-based framework for generating Containerfile-driven images that can be built using Docker, Podman or Buildah.
-To acheive our developer-optimized image builds, we're going to use a 3 layered approach:
+To achieve our developer-optimized image builds, we're going to use a 3 layered approach:

 1. A base image that already contains the language, framework, or libraries we need to run our app.
 In this case we're selecting [language images](https://catalog.redhat.com/software/containers/search?gs&q=ubi) built on top of Red Hat's [Universal Base Images](https://catalog.redhat.com/software/base-images)
 2. A _developer base_ layer that provides all the basic tools and libraries generally desired for running workspaces.
 Based on the [Devfile.io Developer Base Image](https://github.com/devfile/developer-images#developer-base-image).